dinkzilla/mdl-ext/src/menu-button/readme.md

 |`mdlext-aria-expanded-more-less`  | State icon.
 Displays 'more' or 'less' Material Design icons | Optional; goes on button element |

 > **Note:**
-> Disabled versions of the button are provided, and are invoked with the standard HTML boolean attribute `disabled` `<li class="mdlext-menu__item" disabled>A menu item</li>`.
-This attribute may be added or removed programmatically via scripting.

 > Disabled versions of the menu items are provided, and are invoked with the standard HTML boolean attribute `disabled` `<li class="mdlext-menu__item" disabled>A menu item</li>`.
 This attribute may be added or removed programmatically via scripting.

-> If you decorate the button with icons, wrap the button text inside a span to separate icons and text
+> If you decorate the menu button with icons, wrap the button text inside a span to separate icons and text
 ```html
 <button class="mdl-button mdl-button--raised mdl-js-ripple-effect mdl-js-button mdlext-js-menu-button">
   <i class="material-icons">gesture</i>